Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 [CARE principles](https://www.gida-global.org/care) for Indigenous data.

 > The current movement toward open data and open science does not fully
-> engage with Indigenous Peoples rights and interests.
+> engage with Indigenous Peoples' rights and interests.
 Existing principles
-> within the open data movement (e.g. FAIR: findable, accessible, interoperable
+> within the open data movement (e.g. FAIR: findable, accessible, interoperable,
-> , reusable) primarily focus on characteristics of data that will facilitate
+>  reusable) primarily focus on characteristics of data that will facilitate
 > increased data sharing among entities while ignoring power differentials and
 > historical contexts.
 The emphasis on greater data sharing alone creates a
 > tension for Indigenous Peoples who are also asserting greater control over